GaloisInc/BESSPIN-GFE/README.md

 nix-shell
 ```

 Note that nix will install the upstream version of riscv-openocd required by the GFE.
-No additional steps need to be taken to install the RISCV tools.
+If you wish to use your own binaries for RISCV tools, then you should modify your PATH variable from inside the nix-shell before running tests on the GFE.

 ### Install Vivado ###